 Gerard joined J2 Innovations in 2014 as Director of Technical Services.
 He is primarily responsible for training development and delivery, and also manages the FIN Certified Train-The-Trainer Program.
-Prior to joining J2 Innovations, Gerard has served as Global Training Manager, Master Certified Trainer, and training materials developer for leading companies in the sphere of BAS/BMS.
-Gerard is well known in the industry having spent the past 30 years in classrooms all over the world teach
+Prior to joining J2 Innovations, Gerard served as Global Training Manager, Master Certified Trainer, and training materials developer for leading companies in the sphere of BAS/BMS.
+Gerard is well known in the industry having spent the past 30 years teaching all over the world.

 J2 Innovations Headquarters, 535 Anton Blvd, Suite 1200, Costa Mesa, CA 92626, USA.
 Tel: 909-217-7040